The Best Crypto Staking Platforms for 2022 Compared

 Let’s run through a few of the major players when it comes to staking.
 The well-known exchanges tend to support the staking of multiple PoS cryptocurrencies.

-On Binance, this works through two different methods.
-There’s ‘locked staking’, which will simply stake your coins for a fixed period, after which you’ll get it back.
-Then there’s a DeFi staking option for a limited number of currencies (though this is actually performed by an outside organisation, and not by Binance itself).
+Binance provides two different ways: There’s ‘locked staking’, which will simply stake your coins for a fixed period, after which you’ll get it back.
+Then there’s a DeFi staking option for a limited number of currencies provided by a third-party provider, not by Binance themselves.

 Coinbase is another big exchange.
 To stake on this platform, you simply move the funds you’d like to stake into the ‘vault’.
 If you’re staking a certain kind of coin, this might mean locking them in for a fixed period — though this isn’t always the case.
 The staking fees are pretty steep, but the platform is intuitive and secure.